erbazkhan/mean-stack-crud-app/README.md

 **DIRECTORY INFO:**

 The server file is named as *NewServer.js*.
 All the *.html*, *.css* and *.js* files are present in home/main directory except models.
-Models are present in *models* folder.
+Models are present in *models* directory.